VaclavElias/stride-website-next/README.md

 ## Post Release Update / Future Updates and Improvements
 - [ ] Web - Encourage community to contribute with articles
-- [ ] Web - Add/LIst GitHub contributors automatically to a dedicated page (link from the footer)
+- [ ] Web - Add/List GitHub contributors automatically to a dedicated page (link from the footer)
 - [ ] Wiki - New post instructions (e.g. using webp images)
 - [ ] Wiki - Update post instructions
-- [ ] Web - Features - Created dedicated page for some features
+- [ ] Web - Features - Create dedicated page for some features
 - [ ] Web - Futher update existing images and content across pages
 - [ ] Web - Friends - Shall we link to our friends GoDot, others, just to be open and making friends in other C# open source game communities?
 - [ ] Web - Authors links to author pages